cloudops/cca-website/README.md

 Watch For Changes
 -----------------

-Once you run `make run` you will want to have changes to the `less` and other files in the `resources` folder to get rebuild.
-In order to do this, you need to run the command in new terminal.
+Note: As of v0.43 Hugo introduced Asset Pipeline which atuomatically compiles and concatenate `scss` files and this make target has been adjusted accordingly and it only watch for any changes in `configs/` and `config.common.toml`.
+Technically we don't need to run this command in a new terminal anymore.
+But if you want to autobuild any changes to config without restarting hugo server you need to run the command in new terminal.

 ```bash
 make watch